David Ratner, President

 - Sisterhood (Rayna Ravitz): B’nai Tikvah Sisterhood is a social organization that promotes camaraderie and service to the temple and the Jewish community.
 Sisterhood pitches in by helping sponsor Temple Events, such as fundraisers and religious school activities.

-- Social Action: Our committee is dedicated to bringing justice to our work, grounded in Tikun Olam (repairing the world) and inspired by our rich tradition and strong values of Teshuvah and welcoming the stranger.
+- Social Action (Jennifer Klatsky & Alison Negrin): Our committee is dedicated to bringing justice to our work, grounded in Tikun Olam (repairing the world) and inspired by our rich tradition and strong values of Teshuvah and welcoming the stranger.
 We meet once a month via Zoom.
 We welcome new members, but also welcome folks who prefer to get involved in individual projects.